-The portion of these split-interest agreements attributable to the present value of the future benefits to be received by the Council is recorded in the accompanying statement of activities as a donor restricted contribution in the period the agreement is established.
-The estimated net present value of amounts to be received under split-interest agreements at June 30, 2022 totaled \$46,058.
+The portion of these split-interest agreements attributable to the present value of the future benefits to be received by the Council is recorded in the accompanying statements of activities as a donor restricted contribution in the period the agreement is established.
+The estimated net present value of amounts to be received under split-interest agreements at June 30, 2023 and 2022 totaled \$52,240 and \$46,058, respectively.
 On an annual basis, the Council revalues this receivable based upon actuarial assumptions.